 Solid Surface: These acrylic-based products, such as Corian, now come in a beautiful array of colors including some that resemble granite, glass or other stones.
 The seamless surface is non-porous and easy to clean.
 Surface scratches and stains can be buffed out of this moderately expensive product, and you can opt for an integrated sink for easy cleanup.
 Heat and severe staining can damage.

 Laminate: This inexpensive countertop has come a long way with much greater durability and an array of colors and textures including some that look like granite and marble.
 Made of plastic-coated synthetics, these surfaces are smooth and easy to clean and maintain, but they can scratch and stain.

 More varieties: Glass, concrete, stainless steel and green product countertops are growing in popularity.
 The jury is out on the durability of many of these products, but they can add a unique texture and detail to your kitchen at a variety of price points.

-To discuss your countertop options, stop by our showroom and talk to our knowledgeable, experienced kitchen design consultants who can help you with detailed product information.
+To discuss your countertop options, visit our showroom and talk to our knowledgeable, experienced kitchen design consultants who can help you with detailed product information.

 Have a project in mind?
-Complete our project form from our website, swartzkitchens.com, to be contacted by our design staff within five working days.
+Complete this form to be contacted by our design staff within five working days.